accelazh/accelazh.github.io/_posts/2022-01-05-Summary-on-Software-Architecture-Design.md

   * __Consistent Core__.
 App can manage metadata in Micro-service framework provided ZooKeeper, Etcd.
 In this way, each dimension of problems are offloaded elsewhere.
 The approach is popular.

   * __In-memory DB__.
-Storage's metadata management can be offloaded to in-memory database.
+Storage cluster-wide metadata management can be offloaded to in-memory database.
 Examples are HopsFS, or Hekaton.
 The databases manages metadata partitioning, consistency, scaleout, and tiering cold ones to SSD.
+At single data node level, Ceph BlueStore offloads metadata to RocksDB, and reuses the transaction.

   * __Cold Tiering__.
 Cold metadata can be offloaded to SSD.
 Which/when to offload need careful management, to avoid slowdown maintenance scan loops, especially when correlated node failures and critical data repair.
 It's also possible to compress cold memory entries, but which is CPU consuming.